 Overview

-The central goals of the Center are: to discover new genes underlying Mendelian diseases; to develop collaborative networks of investigators to facilitate gene discovery, validation and follow up; and to generate new methods for gene discovery applicable across a wide spectrum of rare disorders.
+The central goals of the GREGoR consortium are: to discover variants and genes underlying Mendelian diseases; to collaboratively facilitate gene discovery, validation and follow up; and to generate new methods for improving diagnosis across a wide spectrum of rare disorders.

 Benefits